What you told us

 We acknowledge the community's request for separate pedestrian/cyclist infrastructure over the Hurstbridge Railway Corridor.

-Such projects require significant funding support from the State and/or Federal Government.
+Projects of this level require significant funding support from the State Government.

 To provide safe pedestrian access across the bridge, we considered two options :